Which ceremony do I attend?

 Will professional photos be taken?

-Will I receive my diploma at the college ceremony or at the University Commencement Ceremony?
+Will I receive my diploma at my college graduation ceremony or at the University Commencement Ceremony?

-Please note: diplomas will be distributed following the commencement ceremony for doctoral students in Dental Medicine, Education, Pharmacy, and Physical Therapy.
-College of Osteopathic Medicine students will receive their diplomas following their commencement ceremony.
+Please note: College of Osteopathic Medicine students will receive their diplomas following their college graduation ceremony.